Meter maid masker writing up a ticket on Fat Tuesday, as trashy diva revelers sporting caution tape smile at the camera

 Balconies & Grandstands

-While there’s something to be said for mixing it up with the hoi polloi in the streets, access to grandstands and balconies does offer certain advantages.
-Because let’s face it: The Greatest Free Show on Earth draws quite a crowd, and if you’re stuck in pedestrian...
+While there’s something to be said for mixing it up with the hoi polloi in the streets, let’s face it: The crowds can get thick and unruly, and a restricted-access perch access does offer certain advantages.

 Drinking and Mardi Gras